The Telepathy Tapes: Reception and criticism

 After seeing the short video clips from the website, Jonathan Jarry of the McGill University Office for Science and Society and psychologist Stuart Vyse both independently concluded the tests are derived from the rapid prompting method, a variation of the scientifically discredited technique of facilitated communication.
 For Vyse and Jarry, with the parent holding the board that the child needs to point to construct a response, or holding the child themselves, the most likely explanation is that the parent is steering the child to the right answer, consciously or not (through the ideomotor effect).
 Vyse further pointed out that the podcast does not acknowledge any of the research that conclusively showed that facilitators, not the autistic individuals, were the true authors of the messages produced through facilitated communication.
 About facilitated communication techniques, the American Academy of Child and Adolescent Psychiatry states that "studies have repeatedly demonstrated that FC is not a scientifically valid technique for individuals with autism"; the American Psychological Association and the American Academy of Pediatrics also published position statements against their use.
 The Association for Science in Autism Treatment issued a statement supporting Vyse's conclusions: "the Telepathy Tapes podcast spreads misinformation about the authenticity of facilitated communication and the presence of paranormal abilities in nonspeaking autistic individuals."

 Beyond telepathy, Dickens also briefly entertains the notions that autistic children can also communicate with ghosts and that strange powers can be accessed through crystals.
 Journalist Zaid Jilani noted that the podcast "relies on experts and witnesses who sincerely believe that vaccination is helping increase the prevalence of autism, something that has no scientific basis."
 Skeptical critic Michael Marshall additionally notes that Powell favorably cites an anti-vax proponent as "her go-to expert on autistic children", and Powell also objected to vaccinating children in a speech she made at a March 2017 rally alongside Judy Mikovits, Del Bigtree, and Robert F. Kennedy Jr. Social psychologist Devon Price recommended that those interested in exploring what he described as "the many, many problems with The Telepathy Tapes" listen to the episode of the podcast Conspirituality devoted to the same.
 Price opines, "The Telepathy Tapes is very much a part of a pipeline that leads from talking of 'highly sensitive persons' and indigo children all the way down to antivax sentiment."

+The podcast has been accused of copystriking YouTube videos critical of the series, including a February 2025 video posted on a YouTube channel ran by Janyce Boynton, a former facilitated communicator who is now critical of the practice, and a March 2026 video by the YouTuber Professor Dave Explains, also critical of the podcast and facilitated communication.
+Both copystrikes were later overturned on appeal.

+The podcast was nominated as Podcast of the year at the 2025 iHeartRadio Podcast Awards.
+It was also awarded as best indie podcast at the 2025 webby awards.